AhoyISki/duat/README.md

 Parsec is a work in progress for a text editor that is configured through the use of a rust crate, allowing for a massive amount of customizability.

-## DO NOT USE PARSEC YET

-It is very much in pre-alpha stage right now, and much of the functionality is yet to come, so using it right now is mostly just a waste of time.

 ## Roadmap

 These are the goals that have been acomplished or are on their way: